Subject Area: Algebra I

 the data collected from the CurveBall exercise.

-simulation software package that examines the aerodynamics of throwing a
+simulation that examines the aerodynamics of throwing a

 big league curve ball.
 As you change parameters such as speed, rotation on the ball,